 Social Security disability benefits are available for profound hearing loss or deafness, but not for moderate or mild hearing loss.
 The Social Security Administration (SSA) details how significant your hearing loss must be to qualify for SSDI (Social Security Disability Insurance) or SSI (Supplemental Security Income) disability benefits.

-Profound and severe hearing loss can qualify for disability.
-Social Security assesses hearing loss in two ways: with its listing of impairments, which sets out test results you need to have to be disabled, and by judging whether there are any jobs you can do with limited hearing.
+Profound and severe hearing loss can qualify for disability benefits.
+Social Security assesses hearing loss in two ways: with its listing of impairments, which sets out the test results you need to have to be disabled, and by judging whether there are any jobs you can do with limited hearing.

 The SSA's impairment listing 2.10 states the requirements for automatically getting disability benefits for hearing loss.
 To qualify for disability benefits for hearing loss (without cochlear implants), you must meet either one of the two following tests.